unicornerpdx/rainman/README.md

 Usage
 -----

 Using whatever method you prefer, aggregate stats in a local cache in your app for a short time, such as 5 minutes.
 We commonly use Redis for this.
 At some interval you decide (5-10 minutes), send the batch of counts to this API.

-The service aggregates counts by date/client_id/key/value, storing one row for each unique combination of all 4.
-The stats can later be queried by date, client_id, key, or combinations of all.
+The service aggregates counts by date/group_id/client_id/key/value, storing one row for each unique combination of all 5.
+The stats can later be queried by date, group_id, client_id, key, or combinations of all.